-Without a REAL ID compliant driver’s license, you may still board an aircraft using your government-issued passport.
+Without a Real ID compliant driver’s license, you may still board an aircraft using your government-issued passport.

-Due to the Coronavirus/Covid-19 pandemic, implementation of REAL ID may be delayed.
 Your best sources of information are DHS and TSA.